 Give Einblick a try

 As a data scientist, it’s important to get a snapshot of your data as quickly as possible so you can start digging into the data with exploratory data analysis, necessary data transformations, and tuning machine learning models.
-To ease the process, at Einblick we’ve built some core operators:
+To ease the process, at Einblick we’ve built some core cells:

 An added benefit of Einblick is that you can also easily create visualizations used in the exploratory data analysis process like histograms, box plots, scatterplots, and heatmaps in the same canvas that you’re building and tuning models.
 The canvas gives you more freedom than in linear legacy tools to work through your analysis, iterate on code, and share your work with collaborators.
 You can even import an existing Python notebook into an Einblick canvas to resume work on current projects and leverage Einblick’s unique capabilities, like our progressive computation engine.